jaineel555/Loan-Approval-Prediction-System/README.md

 ## 📜 License

-This project is licensed under the **MIT License** – feel free to use and improve it!
+This project is licensed under the **MIT License** – feel free to use and improve it with giving credits!

 ---